 Seth ended up playing for Liberty University, where he led all freshmen nationally in average points per game scored with 20.2 a game.
 He transferred to Duke the following year and had to sit it out due to NCAA rules.
 He finally got his shot as a redshirt sophomore and got his chance when Kyrie Irving injured his toe.
 At the end of his senior year, Curry was named to the All-ACC first team and was named a second-team All-American.

-Despite all that success in college, Seth Curry went undrafted and spent two years in the G-League before he got his opportunity with the Kings in 2015.
-This offseason, he signed a four-year $32 million contract with the Mavericks and is one of the best 3 point shooters in the game, shooting 49.5% from behind the arc.
+Despite all that success in college, Seth Curry went undrafted and spent two years in the G-League before getting his opportunity with the Kings in 2015.
+Last season, he signed a four-year $32 million contract and is one of the best and most efficient 3 point shooters in the game.
 It seems Sonya Curry made the right call.